Random Variables - Continuous

 The Uniform Distribution

-The Uniform Distribution (also called the Rectangular Distribution) is the simplest distribution.
+The Uniform Distribution (also called the Rectangular Distribution) is the simplest continuous distribution.

-The probability of any value between a and b is p
+The probability density between a and b is a constant value p

 We can write:

 Example: Old Faithful erupts every 91 minutes.
-You arrive there at random and wait for 20 minutes ... what is the probability you will see it erupt?
+You arrive there at random and wait for 20 minutes ... what's the probability you will see it erupt?

 This is actually easy to calculate, 20 minutes out of 91 minutes is: